drekka/Alchemic/README.md

 ## Builders

 Alchamic uses what it calls '**Builders**' to declare how objects are created.
 They can both build objects and inject dependencies.
-There are 3 main types of builders:
+There are 3 types of builders:

 * **Class builders** which define information about a class and can build instances of that class.
 Class builders also hold information about dependencies that the class may have and how they are located and injected.
 * **Initializer builders** which define information about a class's initializer and can build instances of the class by executing the initializer and passing it arguments.
 * **Method builder** which define information about a method in a class and can build objects by calling the method and returning the result.
-Method builders are very similar to initializer builder, only differing in how the method is called.
+Method builders are very similar to initializer builder, only differing in how the method is called and that they can return anything the method generates as a return value.

 ## Declaring singletons